New engineering jobs don’t need to be intimidating. By using proven engineering job advice tips, you can hit the ground running.

 I know, this isn’t the ideal kickstart you were looking for.
 But, you’ll be thankful in the long run.
 Because the less handholding you have, the better engineer you’ll become.

-#5 Become familiar with all used standards and codes
+#5 Become familiar with the standards and codes

 Almost every company has documentation of its work processes and protocols.
 So with a little digging, you can find answers to a lot of your questions.

 I always find it best for new engineers to first read these company documents.
 I know, by asking me, it’s the easy path to your solution.
-But it’s frustrating for me when the answer is a click or two away, and you’re not putting in any effort.
+But it frustrates me when the answer is a click or two away, and you’re not putting in any effort.

 And I get it, you may not be completely familiar with the company standards at first.
 But after several times of me telling you where to look, and you still don’t look, then it becomes a problem.